How to Maintain a Terrarium or Ecosystem – The Complete Guide to Carefree Greenery in Glass

 What is an open terrarium?

 An open terrarium offers a wide variety of plants in glass.
 It's amazing how beautiful and versatile an open terrarium is.
-You can transform an orchid terrarium into a cactus terrarium.
+You can create various terrariums with different types of plants, such as an orchid terrarium or a cactus terrarium.
 The versatility of real plants in glass does require some care: some water and love.
 Yet, maintenance remains simple.

 Advantage of an open terrarium:the versatility of the plant choice